gaperton/Type-R/docs/chapters/collection.md

 # Collection

 Collections are ordered sets of records.
-You can bind "change" events to be notified when any record in the collection has been modified, listen for "add" and "remove" events, fetch the collection from the server, and use a full suite of Underscore.js methods.
+You can bind "changes" events to be notified when the collection has been modified, listen for "add" and "remove" events, fetch the collection from the server, and use a full suite of iteration methods.

-Collection is implicitly defined for every record with a constructor accessible as `MyRecord.Collection`.
-In most cases, you don't need to declare it manually.

 ```javascript
 // Implicitly defined collection.